 |Cloudy, thick yellow/green||Abnormal - Gonorrhea|

 |Cloudy, yellow and may have odor||Abnormal - Chlamydia|

 Specific instances of vaginal discharge can be concerning.
 Common questions related to the appearance of vaginal discharge include:

 Brown discharge for up to 36 hours prior to or following menstruation can be normal.
 Brown discharge lasting two or more days prior to the onset of bright red period bleeding is typically a sign that there is insufficient progesterone to maintain the uterine lining in the post-ovulatory phase of the cycle.
 Blood from the uterine lining that has not had the benefits of high levels of progesterone which vascularize the lining of the uterus will result in dark, tacky blood.
 If you have this kind of discharge for two or more days in a row it is a good idea to have your progesterone and thyroid function assessed.

 Brown discharge can also occur in anovulatory cycles as a result of a similar hormonal imbalance.
 Track your cycles using cervical mucus and basal body temperature in order to confirm that you are ovulating.
 Brown discharge at the time of ovulation can be normal if it only happens occasionally.
 There are rapid hormonal fluctuations that happen during this time of the cycle and it can cause small amounts of bleeding.

 Similarly, an implantation bleed typically happens 3-7 days after ovulation and is a sign of pregnancy.
 The implantation bleed can be brown or bright red in color.

-Lastly, in rare circumstances red or brown bleeding between periods or after sex can be indicative of a cervical health issues such as HPV or cervical cancer.
+Lastly, in rare circumstances, red or brown bleeding between periods or after sex can be indicative of cervical health issues such as HPV or cervical cancer.
 If you are concerned this may apply to you, seek the help of a medical professional immediately.